John Carlson (ice hockey): Early years and development (2009–2013)

 Carlson scored his first career NHL goal against the Carolina Hurricanes on March 25, 2010.
-Despite losing 3-2, Carlson tied an NHL record by being one of three rookie defensemen to score a goal that game.
+Despite losing 3–2, Carlson tied an NHL record by being one of three rookie defensemen to score a goal that game.
 He finished the regular season with six points through 22 games and remained eligible for rookie status the following season.
 While both the Bears and Capitals qualified for the playoffs, Carlson remained at the NHL level for the entirety of their conference quarterfinals series against the Canadiens.
 As a 20-year-old rookie, Carlson played in all seven games and ranked third among Capitals defensemen in ice time.
 He scored his first NHL playoff point, an assist, in Game 1, and tallied his first playoff goal in Game 2.
 His goal forced the game to overtime where teammate Nicklas Bäckström secured the win for the Capitals.
 Carlson finished the playoffs with one goal and three assists as the Canadiens eliminated the Capitals in seven games, squandering a 3–1 series lead in the process.
 Following their elimination, he rejoined the Bears for their second-round series against the Albany River Rats.
 Carlson recorded one assist and six shots on net in Game 4 to help the Bears advance to the AHL's conference finals.
 However, he struggled throughout the series, and tallied only one assist over six games as the Bears advanced to the 2010 Calder Cup Finals.
 Carlson tallied his first goal of the AHL postseason in Game 4 of the Calder Cup Finals against the Texas Stars to even the series 2–2.
 His second goal came in Game 6 to help lead the Bears to back-to-back Calder Cup championships.

 Carlson played the entirety of the 2010–11 season at the NHL level for the first time in his career.
 Due to their play in the 2011 playoffs, Boudreau reunited Carlson with his former defensive partner Karl Alzner for the majority of the season.
 As the season progressed, the duo began to earn more on-ice responsibilities such as playing against the opposing team's top players, and spending time on the Capitals powerplay and penalty kill unit.
 Carlson ended the regular season with seven goals and 30 assists to tie a franchise record for most points by a rookie defenseman in a single season.
-Despite suffering a hip injury in Game 1 of the 2011 playoffs, Carlson still averaged over 25 minutes of ice time through their first-round series against the eighth-seeded New York Rangers.
-After eliminating the Rangers, Carlson and the top-seeded Capitals faced the fifth-seeded Tampa Bay Lightning in the conference semifinals.
+Despite suffering a hip injury in Game 1 of the 2011 playoffs, Carlson averaged over 25 minutes of ice time through their first-round series against the eighth-seeded New York Rangers.
+After eliminating the Rangers, the top-seeded Capitals faced the fifth-seeded Tampa Bay Lightning in the conference semifinals.
 In the semifinals series, Carlson and Alexander Ovechkin were the only two Capitals players to score more than one goal as the Lightning swept them in four games.